COLLEGE INTERNSHIPS & TRAINEESHIPS IN 2021

 College internships are a valuable introduction to what working life is like.
 As an international student here, a college internship can give you the opportunity to not only test out your career options but also to see if you might stay and work here after your studies.
 If you’re ready to discover the Czech working culture and create a new chapter in your studies, College Life has got you covered with this comprehensive guide to internships.

 What You Should Know

 Types of college internships

-Opportunities for non-students aside, there are essentially two different types of college internships available in the Czech Republic: Graduate/thesis internships and traineeships.
+Opportunities for non-students aside, there are essentially two different types of college internships available in the Czech Republic: Graduate/thesis internships, micro-internships and traineeships.